-Retailers are embracing a shift to ruggedized, unlocked devices such as smartphones because they deliver many of the same capabilities as industrial handheld computers, but with a number of inherent advantages.
+Retailers are embracing a shift to ruggedized, unlocked smartphones and ruggedized tablets because they deliver many of the same capabilities as industrial handheld computers, but with a number of inherent advantages.
 According to VDC, the rugged smartphone market is expected to grow at a compound annual growth rate of nearly 8 percent, reaching $3.8 billion by 2020.

 Retail Under Pressure

 Fast, flexible inventory handling operations are key at a time when consumer expectations have grown sky high.
 E-commerce leaders continually raise the bar in fulfillment, rapidly moving from two-day to next-day to now even same-day delivery in many regions.
 Naturally, that puts pressure on all retailers — whether it be e-commerce pure-plays who must match that velocity, omnichannel retailers required to achieve those service levels while also ensuring stores are well stocked, or start-ups and small and midsize retailers without sufficient resources to automate fulfillment.

 To complete, retailers need to be more nimble than ever in how they leverage their inventory.
 Many are establishing alternative stocking locations to place goods close to anticipated demand.
 In addition to warehouses, retailers are setting up mini-warehouses in urban areas, fulfilling e-commerce orders from store stock, and even converting former stores into satellite warehouses, year-round or to support seasonal surges.